 Simply drinking more water and adding in fresh fibrous vegetables is enough to escort a whole host of toxins out of the body.

 Lack of quality sleep is an obvious factor in exhaustion, but there are many others.
-Anaemia is a common issue, as is insulin resistance.
-Candida can easily fatten you, as well as an under active thyroid.
+Anemia is a common issue, as is insulin resistance.
+Candida can easily fatten you, as well as an underactive thyroid.
 And then, of course, you have adrenal fatigue, the fast-growing 21st-century syndrome.

 What Triggers Adrenal Fatigue?

 Adrenal fatigue is something far beyond basic tiredness.
 This syndrome is brought on by a combination of factors that sap your resources dry.
-Consistent stress, fast foods and lack of sleep will eventually take a toll on these tiny glands.
-There are only so many stress hormones an adrenal gland can produce without rest, before it holds up the white flag.
+Consistent stress, fast food, and lack of sleep will eventually take a toll on these tiny glands.
+There are only so many stress hormones an adrenal gland can produce without rest before it holds up the white flag.